SFDR Disclosures

 8. Data sources and processing

-The Investment Manager’s proprietary sustainability models on investee companies are populated with data from the following sources:
+The Investment Manager’s Sustainability Models on investee companies are populated with data from the following sources:

 1. Public disclosure made by the company